The Hornet Heritage Award

 The family was recognized at halftime of the ESU/Central Missouri football game at ESU’s Welch Stadium.

-The 2010 Hornet Heritage Family
+The 2010 Hornet Heritage Family - The Simkins-Hartzler Family

 From two great aunts attending Kansas State Normal School in the horse and buggy days to graduates from the latter part of the 20th century, Emporia State University has figured prominently in the lives of this year’s Hornet Heritage Award family.